-2. completed at least 75% of the first-year study load (300 out of 400 percentage points module component weighting factors, as registered in OSIRIS); provided that students have no more than one insufficient grade in each learning-teaching trajectory (the four learning-teaching-trajectories in the first year are: Project, Theory, Research Methodology and Skills).
+2. completed at least 75% of the first year study load (300 out of 400 percentage points module component weighting factors, as registered in OSIRIS); provided that students have no more than one insufficient module component grade in each learning-teaching trajectory (the four learning-teaching-trajectories in the first year are: Project, Theory, Research Methodology and Skills).
+See table 2.